 It is calculated by dividing the number of people who visited a single page by the overall number of visitors.
 Bounce rate ranges between 0 to 100% with 0 being the best and 100 being the worst.

 Bounce rate is one of the key metrics that marketers measure in analytics.
 They measure this for a couple of reasons.
 However, the main reason is to keep an eye on the effectiveness of content and overall website.

 What Is a Good Bounce Rate?

 A lot of factors go into determining what a good bounce rate is.

-Industries and websites vary widely.
-Some industries will naturally have a higher bounce rate than others.
+Industries and websites vary.
+Some industries will have a higher bounce rate than others.

-The reason being, a lot of people are likely to browse an ecommerce website even if they don’t plan on making a purchase.
-This means they’ll view more than one web page hence a lower bounce rate.
+The reason being, a lot of people are likely to browse an e-commerce website even if they don’t plan on making a purchase.
+This means they’ll view more than one web page which will lower the bounce rate.